rust-lang/cargo/src/doc/man/cargo-package.md

       executable binary or example target. {{man "cargo-install" 1}} will use the packaged lock file if the `--locked` flag is used.
-    - A `.cargo_vcs_info.json` file is included that contains information about the current VCS checkout hash if available, and whether or not the worktree is dirty.
+    - A `.cargo_vcs_info.json` file is included that contains information about the current VCS checkout hash if available, as well as a flag if the worktree is dirty.
 3. Extract the `.crate` file and build it to verify it can build.
     - This will rebuild your package from scratch to ensure that it can be